Updated: Jan 20

 Such as gossip.
 Such as holding others to judgement.
 Such as deciding we know someone’s story before we’ve ever learnt their name or spoken to them.
 Such as trashing celebrities or trolling people online.

 There’s sure been an awful lot of that around these last 18 months hasn’t there?
-Then again, there’s sure been an awful lot of that around since the times of Adam & Eve.
+Then again, there’s sure been an awful lot of that around since the time of Adam & Eve.

 Anytime I hear the word ‘should’ it frankly gives me the ‘heebie-jeebies’.

-It has also been a big challenge in patience and non-attachment for me and not one I am always able to meet with equanimity and grace (it sure sucks being a mortal fallible human eh).
+So it has been a big ongoing exercise in patience and non-attachment for me and not one I am always able to meet with equanimity and grace (it sure sucks being a mortal fallible human eh 😉).

-Just this week, a guy stood glowering at me in the park, with his arms crossed like some kind of self-appointed “Walkies Warden”; all while his big, high-energy dog ran loose & far, way too close to my dog for his liking & his sense of safety.
+One guy not so long ago stood glowering at me in the park, with his arms crossed like some kind of self-appointed “Walkies Warden”; all while his big, high-energy young dog ran loose & far away from him (i.e. not remotely within his 'control'), way too close to my dog for his liking & his sense of safety.
 And this is while my dog is by my side, harnessed, on a lead & secure.

-Glower away dude, glower away.
-So I thought to myself “wow, he must sure be a joy to live with”.
-And then I laughed cos yep - there I was indulging in a good bit of judgement myself yes 😂.
-See how easy it is to fall into that pattern.
+Glower away dude I thought, glower away.
+My other thought “wow, he must sure be a joy to live with”.
+And then I laughed cos YEP!
+There I was indulging in a good bit of judgement myself yes 😂.
+See how easy & tempting it is to fall into that pattern.